 How far would you travel to be a spectator at the FIFA World Cup?
-Perhaps this is the biggest test of football fervour.
-Florian Keller, Co-Founder of Enchanting Travels, is no stranger to long-distance travel and enjoys an overland adventure: Nairobi to South Africa, to the largest international football competition.
+Perhaps this is the biggest test of football fervor.
+Florian Keller, Co-Founder of Enchanting Travels, is no stranger to long-distance adventure travel and enjoys an overland expedition: Nairobi to South Africa, to the largest international football competition.

 The Africa travel journey started in Nairobi on a clear morning in mid May and, with several Germany flags flying out of the Landcruiser’s windows, we cruised towards the Tanzanian border and enjoyed the beautiful views of Mt Kilimanjaro and Mt Meru.

 We stopped in the scenic Usambara Mountains in northern Tanzania, the dramatic Uluguru Mountains in central Tanzania, and at the beautiful Southern Highlands where we enjoyed horse riding through the green carpeted tea plantations and in the bustling town of Mbeya in South Western Tanzania.

 We drove to the northern end of Lake Malawi and spent a night in a quaint guesthouse on a secluded sandy beach in breathtaking surroundings, with mountains plunging right into the blue waters of Lake Malawi.
 Pristine beauty comes at a price: every meal was dry fish and rice!

 We crossed the border to Malawi, where we found the “warm heart of Africa”.

 When we told locals we were on our way to the soccer world cup they would often ask to join us on our trip to South Africa!

 Our journey along the stunning Lake Malawi was a pleasant one, with stops at Chintheche on the central lakeshore where we explored picturesque islands and crystal clear waters by boat, kayak and a traditional dhow.